 STEP 1: Build a guide for the session and prepare some materials that will prompt discussion among participants.
 Typical prep time (setting goals, writing questions, selecting activities) is usually two hours for each 15-minute exercise.

 STEP 2: Identify users and invite them to participate in a session.
 Plan to spend 60-90 minutes with the group.

 STEP 4: Try to involve your whole team so that everyone gets face time with the users.
-Here are some tools to use during your participatory design activities (you can use several):
+This tool works well when combined with other tools from the toolkit, such as the following (you can use several):